Course Outline

 • Creating speech with a specific voice profile

-Creating Other Content with Generative AI
+Generating Other Content with Generative AI

 • Generating code from natural language descriptions

-• Producing product sketches from textual input
+• Producing product sketches based on textual inputs

 Evaluating Generative AI